ITSAGOAL.org - More than just a game

 Townsfolk

-Townsfolk make up the bulk of the Good team, they?re also the most powerful characters and are the ones that will, one way or another, learn information as the game goes on.
-They fall into different types, some get information at the start but not thereafter, some get information every night, and some get information when specific things happen, and some are protection type roles and can learn things from when players should die but don?t.
-That?ll make more sense when you read the character abilities on them.
+Townsfolk make up the bulk of the Good team, they're also the most powerful characters and are the ones that will, one way or another, learn information as the game goes on.
+They fall into different types, some get information at the start but not thereafter, some get information every night, and some get information when specific things happen, and some are protection type roles and can learn things from when players should die but don't.
+That'll make more sense when you read the character abilities on them.

-How many Townsfolk there are depends on who many there are of everything else, anyone who isn?t a Demon, minion or Outsider is a Townsfolk.
+How many Townsfolk there are depends on who many there are of everything else, anyone who isn't a Demon, minion or Outsider is a Townsfolk.

 Travellers